 Step 4.
 Attach 3rd shelf

-In case you are wondering about the spacing, each tier is about 12in apart from each other.
+In case you are wondering about the spacing between all three tiers of this outdoor plan shelf, so I made each tier about 12in apart from each other.

 Step 5.
 Move your plants to their new home